 Don’t believe us on the difference it can make?

 Underrated: Sending a follow-up to someone who has helped you (e.g. made an intro, gave advice, etc) on how things went.
 I received two email updates out of the blue and it completely made my day.

 — Linda Xie (@ljxie) March 19, 2019

-Showing some class, and good manners, at these moments in life will make an impression, especially in this day and age when people seem to always cut corners and be in a rush and it’s easy to forget the niceties of life.
+Showing your good manners, at these moments in life will make an impression, especially in this day and age when dang it, we’re all very stressed out.
 But that’s not why you’re doing it.
 You’re doing it for you.
 These people did something for you when they didn’t have to, and they clearly did it well enough that the schools want to have you.
 They didn’t phone it in or just rattle off meaningless answers to the questions that the schools asked for in the recs.
 (Or maybe they did, but even if so, they still went to the effort of completing them!! and whatever they said didn’t prevent you from getting accepted.)
 So an acknowledgement and a heart-felt ‘thank you’ is warranted.
 That’s just about being a decent person.

 But what will actually happen if you go to the trouble of doing something more than the minimum is you will capture the magic of this moment in your life, this phase when you’re flying high from your successes, and like embedding in amber, it will crystallize in very fine memories.
 Those you will have for the rest of your life.

 Beginnings and endings are important.
 You’re in a moment of big transition and these moments will float by so fast.
 Having a gesture with the people who matter and who have played a role in your life at such times will change you.
 As they say, sweat the details.
 The details are all that we have.